-The household meets income eligibility if the total household's members' countable income is equal to or less than 150% of the current poverty level.
+The household meets income eligibility if the household's total countable income is equal to or less than 150% of the current poverty level.
 Use the chart in Section 400 of the Energy Manual for income limits.

 Refer to the Income Section of the Integrated Policy Manual at https://economicbenefits.nc.gov for types of income to count, how to verify income and which income deductions and base periods to apply.